Mary in the Bible

 There Mary and Martha prepared a meal for Jesus.
 Martha served it while Lazarus was among those who reclined at the table with Him.
 [Note: See Matt.
 23:6].

-And there stood by the cross of Jesus his mother, and his mother's sister, Mary of Cleopas, and Mary the Magdalene;
+Meanwhile, standing near Jesus' cross were his mother, his mother's sister, Mary the wife of Clopas, and Mary Magdalene.

 then the other disciple, who arriv'd first, went into the cave likewise, and he saw, and believed what Mary had said.

-They said to Mary, "[My dear] woman, why are you crying?"
-She answered, "They have taken my Lord away, and I do not know where they have put Him."
+They said to her, "Woman, why are you weeping?"
+Mary replied, "They have taken my Lord away, and I do not know where they have put him!"

 "Why are you weeping?
 Whom are you seeking?" he asked.
 Supposing him to be the gardener, Mary answered: "If it was you, Sir, who carried him away, tell me where you have laid him, and I will take him away myself."